-With these requirements in mind, you can safely eliminate Shared Hosting.
+Given the requirements we presented above, you can safely eliminate Shared Hosting.

 A Virtual Private Server (VPS) is like shared hosting, except you have a virtual space in a shared server dedicated solely to you.
 If you’re on a strict budget, you can get started with a mid-range VPS plan.
-However, if your site attracts more traffic, then you’ll have to upgrade soon.
+However, if your site attracts more traffic, you’ll have to upgrade soon.

 This leaves us with Cloud Hosting and Dedicated Server options.
 Both are great for WooCommerce sites if they fulfill your requirements.

-The prices for dedicated server plans are towards the higher side as compared to cloud hosting plans, which can range from ~$50/month to thousands of dollars per month.
+The prices for dedicated server plans are on the higher side as compared to cloud hosting plans, which can range from ~$50/month to thousands of dollars per month.

 Below is an example of performance gains after Kinsta migrated an ecommerce site to Google Cloud Platform’s new Compute-Optimized VMs (C2).

 If you’re spending a considerable amount of money on marketing, you’re pushing away all your leads if your site is slow, so it’s well worth opting for the fastest WordPress hosting solutions.

 Ultimately, you’re better off spending a few extra dollars every month on quality hosting, rather than spending hours pulling out your hair and wondering why your site still has a high bounce rate.

 Time is literally money for an ecommerce site.
 A fast WooCommerce store boosts user experience, SEO, revenue, and ROI.

-While you don’t have to follow all the speed optimization tips listed in this post, I recommend you to go through all of them.
-This will help you identify any bottlenecks in your site.
+While you don’t have to follow all the speed optimization tips listed in this post, we recommend you go through all of them.
+This helps you identify any bottlenecks in your site.
 No one likes to wait for a site to load.
 Let’s speed up WooCommerce!